23 Must Have Easy Keto Cookies for 2022

 If you like to watch how food is prepared, watch how Carolyn makes this cookie dessert.

 Low Carb Microwave Chocolate Fudge Delights

 Have you ever bought a soft cookie late at night at a gas station?
 Yeah, you know the ones I'm referring to.

 They are made in ramekins in the microwave and are ready in minutes.
-These quick recipes for one is a lifesaver when you follow a keto diet.
+These quick recipes, for one, are a lifesaver when you follow a keto diet.

-The one cookie I see everybody miss in the Facebook groups and forums is Oreo.
+The cookie I see everybody miss in the Facebook groups and forums is Oreo.

-The shop bought ones are obviously highly processed and has no place in a ketogenic life.
+The shop-bought ones are highly processed and have no place in a ketogenic life.

-However, an Oreo cookie sandwich is really just a chocolate shortbread cookie, filled with a cream cheese icing and is quite simple to make.
+However, an Oreo cookie sandwich is just a chocolate shortbread cookie filled with cream cheese icing and is quite simple to make.

 If you'd like to indulge in an Oreo cookie during these holidays, then this is the Oreo recipe I like...

 Get this low-carb Oreo recipe and original image here at The Primitive Palate.